 It's an awkward but reasonable inquiry.
-The peaceful, orderly transfer of power is a defining trait of a working democracy, and the death of a candidate could throw a wrench in that process.
-It happened once, in 1872 — Democrat Horace Greeley died on Nov.
-29, between the general election and the casting of electoral votes.
-But the political impact was relatively minor because Greeley had already lost the popular vote.
+The peaceful, orderly transfer of power is a defining trait of a working democracy, but the death of a candidate could throw a wrench in that process.
+It's happened once before in the United States in 1872.

-The repercussions of a candidate death depend primarily on when it occurs.
+So what this means is the repercussions of a candidate's death depend primarily on when it occurs.
 And at some stages in the election process, it's not really clear what would happen.

 Quick Civics Refresher